ArnaudHemmerle/data-analysis-on-sirius/chapters/xrr/genx/import-data.md

 ![](images/import-data-toggle-error.png)

+In the data set used for this example, you do not need to deactivate the error bars.

 ## Simulate the results

 Click on the thunder icon to simulate the curve and compare it to the data.
 If the curve isn't fully visible, right-click on the plot and select `Zoom All` to adjust the view.